-The land itself and everything extending below and above it, including all things permanently attached, whether by nature or by man.
+The land itself, and everything below and above it, including all things permanently attached, whether by nature or by man.

 Real Estate Salesperson

-A real estate representative who is a member of an organization of persons engaged in the business of buying and selling real estate, such as the Ontario Real Estate Association.
+A Representative who is a member of an organization of persons engaged in the business of buying and selling real estate, such as the Ontario Real Estate Association.

 To pay off a mortgage or other registered encumbrance and arrange for a new mortgage, usually at a lower interest rate, and sometimes with a different lender.

 Re-negotiation of a mortgage loan at the end of a term for a new term.

 Government-imposed restrictions on the amount of rent a property Owner can charge.

 The cost at today's prices and using today's construction methods, of building an improvement having the same usefulness as the one being appraised.

 The portion of a condominium fee that is set aside to cover future major repair and replacement costs.